kapawlak/128A_Remote/lab2-magnetic field/lab2.md

 $$
 :::

-AVOCADO: Show how to calculate these explicitly in the appendix?
 # Part II: Experiment

 ## 1. Prelab setup

-Since we are making direct and quantitative measurements of a magnetic field in this lab, it is important to know the exact location of the magnetometer on iOLab -- recall that an offset of your measurement point resulted in a deviation from expected behavior when you were doubling your magnet distance in the previous lab!
+Since we are making direct and quantitative measurements of a magnetic field in this lab, it is important to know the exact location of the magnetometer in the iOLab device -- recall that in Lab 0, this offset resulted in a deviation from expected behavior when you were doubling the distance to your magnet!
 We know from the previous lab that the magnetometer is more or less under the “M” label printed on the top left corner.
 Figure 3 shows an image of the iOLab without the top cover.

 ::: Figure:Figure
 ![iOLab](imgs/3and4.png)